awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-validating-container-services-certificates.md

 Complete the following procedure to view the status of your SSL/TLS certificate\.

-1. On the Lightsail home page, choose the **Networking** tab\.
+1. On the Lightsail home page, choose the **Containers** tab\.

 1. Choose the name of the container service for which you want to view a certificate's status\.

 1. Choose the **Custom domains** tab on your container service management page\.

-1. Scroll down to the **Certificates** section of the page\.
+1. Scroll down to the **Attached certificates** section of the page\.

-   All of your certificates are listed under the **Certificates** section of the page, including certificates with **Pending** validation and **Valid** statuses\.
+   All of your certificates are listed under the **Attached certificates** section of the page, including certificates with **Pending** validation and **Valid** statuses\.
 **Note**
-If you left the Custom domains page open while validating your certificates, you might have to refresh to see the updated status of your certificates\.
+If you left the **Custom domains** page open while validating your certificates, you might have to refresh to see the updated status of your certificates\.

    A **Valid** status confirms that you successfully validated your certificate with the CNAME records that you added to your domains\.
-Choose **Show details** to view your certificate's important dates, encryption details, identification, and validation records\.
+Choose **Details** to view your certificate's important dates, encryption details, identification, and validation records\.
 Your certificates are valid for 13 months from the date on which you validated them, after which time Lightsail attempts to automatically re\-validate them\.
 Don't delete the CNAME records that you added to your domain because they are required when your certificate is re\-validated on the **Valid until** date listed\.

    After you validate your SSL/TLS certificate, you should enable custom domains for your container service to use the domain names of your certificate on your service\.
 For more information, see [Enabling and managing custom domains for your Amazon Lightsail container services](amazon-lightsail-enabling-container-services-custom-domains.md)\.